capiaas/code_challange_2023/README.md

     * Video_20230601070000.mp4
     * Video_20230601080203.mp4

-*Note: None of the video starting timestamps are overlapping.*
+*Note: None of the video starting timestamps are overlapping.
+The files are just example files, and are empty.*

 And snippet of label document as shown here: